top of page

 Available in eight different scents and seven different sizes, Dr. Bronner's Liquid Castile Soap is incredibly versatile.
 Though not marketed directly for knitters, it's perfect for all your natural knitwear washing needs and can double as a perfect hand soap or body wash!
 Be sure to also check out Dr. Bronner's Sal Suds -- a powerful detergent that only requires a drop to perfectly clean your woolly knits.
 We recommend rinsing your knits after washing, as this is not a no-rinse solution.

-Images on this page courtesy of KnitIQ, Dr. Bronners, Eucalan and Soakwash
+Images on this page courtesy of KnitIQ, Dr. Bronners, Eucalan, Tide and Soakwash